kitspace/kitspace/README.md

 ### KiCad PCB

-Instead of using Gerber files you can also specify a KiCad PCB file to use by adding an `eda` field.
+If you you used KiCad for your design you can also specify a KiCad PCB file to use by adding an `eda` field.

 ```yaml
 eda: